kodzip1515/python-projects/README.md

 # python-projects

-this is my first github project
+this repo holds all of my python projects alot of these are simple scirpts because im a beginner